-As your Bellingham Urologists, we specialize in prostate cancer treatment.
+As your Bellingham Urologists, we specialize in prostate cancer treatment and offer some of the most advanced technologies such as the ExactVu Micro Ultrasound.
 Learn more by starting the conversation with our expert staff or by requesting an appointment.

 The prostate gland makes fluid that forms part of semen.
 The prostate lies just below the bladder in front of the rectum.
 It surrounds the urethra (the tube that carries urine and semen through the penis and out of the body).